CloudBreadProject/CloudBread-Admin-Web/README.md

 * Babel 6, ES2015 + ES7
 * Webpack, development and production
-* React 0.14, react-router
+* React 0.14.x, react-router
 * HMR, reloading page through
-* Jest, Enzyme for unit testing
+* Jest, Enzyme for unit testing (will be changed to Mocha with Krama)
 * Airbnb config eslint
 * Sass like css loaders
 * MaterialUI to provide better UI